-1. Working more is equal to greater productivity.
+1. Working more hours leads to greater productivity.

-2. You need to be motivated all the time to stay productive.
+2. I need to be motivated all the time to be productive.